paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

 **Example** Mapping the JRE to an internal URI

-For example, to make the Bellsoft Liberica JRE dependency accessible available to builds in an environment where Github is inaccessible, an operator should:
+For example, to make the BellSoft Liberica JRE dependency accessible available to builds in an environment where Github is inaccessible, an operator should:

-1. Find the `sha256` and default `uri` for the desired dependency in [buildpack.toml][bp/bellsoft-liberica/descriptor] of the [Bellsoft Liberica buildpack][bp/bellsoft-liberica].
+1. Find the `sha256` and default `uri` for the desired dependency in [buildpack.toml][bp/bellsoft-liberica/descriptor] of the [BellSoft Liberica buildpack][bp/bellsoft-liberica].
 Example values:
     * `sha256`: `b4cb31162ff6d7926dd09e21551fa745fa3ae1758c25148b48dadcf78ab0c24c`
     * `uri`: `https://github.com/bell-sw/Liberica/releases/download/11.0.8+10/bellsoft-jre11.0.8+10-linux-amd64.tar.gz`
 2. Download the dependency from the `uri` and upload it to a location on the internal network that is accessible during the build.